berrylvz/isaacsim.dora.bridge/readme.md

 Click PLAY first and then execute `dora build dataflow.yml` and `dora run dataflow.yml` in examples/.

+**NOTE**: There may be some errors, but you can neglect them.

 You can see the arm move randomly and a openCV plot displays the camera feed in real-time.

-In the end, just click STOP and stop Dora.
+In the end, just click STOP, press 'q' to stop plot and 'ctrl+c' to stop Dora.